 The roots of PlacemakingX can be traced back to the Placemaking Leadership Council at Project for Public Spaces.
 This network of placemakers began with a 2013 convening of 330 people in Detroit, MI, USA, and has grown to over 2,000 people around the world.
 The incredible enthusiasm for the PLC demonstrated the demand for an organization like PlacemakingX, and that's why Project for Public Spaces spun off this organization in 2019 to do that enthusiasm justice.

 At the end of 2019, Project for Public Spaces will be ending the Placemaking Leadership Council to show its full support for PlacemakingX.
 All of us want to thank you for your early commitment to the placemaking movement, and we encourage you to stay involved through this exciting new opportunity.

 Placemaking Week is a weeklong gathering of placemakers that emphasizes hands-on learning and innovative social events, while leaving behind a public space legacy in host cities.
 Embracing a wide variety of sectors and disciplines, the event creates a dynamic forum for attendees to develop and share concrete strategies to advance placemaking both locally and globally.

 While Project for Public Spaces organizes the only global Placemaking Week, anyone can organize their own regional Placemaking Week.
 It can be big or small, local or continental, formal or informal, serious or celebratory.
 Organizers from Nairobi to Stockholm have already hosted Placemaking Weeks in their communities.
 Learn more at the Placemaking Week website.

-Project for Public Spaces (PPS) organized the first two global Placemaking Weeks in Vancouver in 2016 and in Amsterdam in 2017, bringing together 400+ placemakers from 48 countries to learn, network, experience real public spaces, and support a citywide campaign for great places.
+Project for Public Spaces (PPS) organized the first two international Placemaking Weeks in Vancouver in 2016 and in Amsterdam in 2017, bringing together 400+ placemakers from 48 countries to learn, network, experience real public spaces, and support a citywide campaign for great places.